 As your loved one approaches end-of-life, he or she may sleep more than ever.
 This is a natural reaction to the body’s decreased need for energy or fuel.
 Allow your loved one to sleep; do not force him or her to stay awake.
 At this point, it is more important to be with the person rather than try to do anything for him or her.

 As your loved one approaches end-of-life, remember to keep them comfortable and sit quietly with them.
+Help them doing the things they love the most, like reading the best stroller reviews.
 Your presence will be known and they will appreciate it.